pierre-rouleau/pel/doc/pel-manual.rst

   Later, you would be able to use that PEL archive file to install PEL into other computers.
 This, however is not needed for this installation.

+- Section 2 delays the loading of the abbreviation lists to after PEL is loaded.
+This mechanism is described in the section titled `Delay Loading of Abbreviation Definition File`_.
-- Section 2 adds the location of the *pel* directory to Emacs ``load-path`` to allow Emacs to find all PEL Emacs Lisp files.
+- Section 3 adds the location of the *pel* directory to Emacs ``load-path`` to allow Emacs to find all PEL Emacs Lisp files.
 This should be the directory where you downloaded PEL.
-- Section 3 adds the location of the *utils* directory to Emacs ``load-path`` to allow Emacs to find the single file Emacs libraries PEL uses.
+- Section 4 adds the location of the *utils* directory to Emacs ``load-path`` to allow Emacs to find the single file Emacs libraries PEL uses.
-- Section 4 tells Emacs to store its customization form inside a file called "``~./emacs.d/emacs-customization.el``".
+- Section 5 tells Emacs to store its customization form inside a file called "``~./emacs.d/emacs-customization.el``".
 If you already have Emacs customization inside your current init.el file, copy it inside that new file.
   Emacs customization is the full content of the ``(custom-set-variables ...)`` form.
-- Section 5 load and initializes PEL.
+- Section 6 load and initializes PEL.
 The code is commented out.
   Do not activate the code until later in the installation steps, after your first successful build of PEL.